-Django provides an authentication system, which you can combine with your own forms (UI) and different authentication backends – like username/password or OAuth.
+Django provides an authentication system, which you can combine with your own templates (UI) and different authentication backends – like username/password or OAuth.
+You can also customize things like password requirements.

 • User and Group models that store user info